Skip to main content

 Kameleoon.API.Personalizations.getActive()

-It measures the biggest position change of an element during all the duration of the life of the page.
+Cumulative Layout Shift (CLS) measures an element's largest change of position during the page's lifecycle.
 Note that layout shifts only occur when existing elements change their starting position.
 If a new element is added to the DOM, or if an existing element changes size, this does not count as a layout change, as long as the change does not result in a change to the starting position of other visible elements.

 Speed Index (ContentSquare metric)

-It measures the time of when the vast majority of graphic elements above the waterline are displayed.
+Speed Index measures the time when the majority of graphic elements above the waterline are displayed.

 Kameleoon script characteristics at a glance

-- Asynchronous Snippet: Kameleoon loads its script asynchronously from a reliable CDN (Cloudflare) to ensure a non-blocking first page load and utilizes browser caching for faster subsequent page loads.
-We uphold a Service Level Agreement (SLA) of over 99.99%.
+• Asynchronous Snippet: Kameleoon loads its script asynchronously from a reliable CDN (Cloudflare) to ensure a non-blocking first page load and utilizes browser caching for faster subsequent page loads.
+Kameleoon upholds a Service Level Agreement (SLA) of over 99.99%.

-Make sure you have the async attribute on Kameleoon script installed on your site.
+Ensure you have the async attribute in Kameleoon script installed on your site.
 Please refer to the snippet below:

 <script src="[//SITE_CODE.kameleoon.eu/engine.js](https://v0eikkqi7f.kameleoon.eu/engine.js)" **async="true"** fetchpriority="high”></script>

-Low Script Size: Our application file, created using TypeScript, has a size of just 29 kB (compressed with Brotli), which minimizes loading time on the first page.
+• Low script size: Kameleoon's application file, created using TypeScript, has a size of just 29 KB (compressed with Brotli), which minimizes loading time on the first page.

-Unique Anti-Flickering Engine: Our engine captures DOM events in real-time and alters the display of components involved in an experiment variation before they are fully rendered.
+• Unique anti-flickering engine: Kameleoon's engine captures DOM events in real-time and alters the display of components involved in an experiment variation before they are fully rendered.

-Reduced Network Calls: We group multiple tracking events into a single beacon call, significantly decreasing the total number of network calls required.
+• Reduced network calls: Kameleoon groups multiple tracking events into a single beacon call, significantly decreasing the total number of network calls required.

-Single Script Load: Unlike other platforms that require multiple files, Kameleoon loads a single consolidated script.
-This reduces the number of HTTP requests.
+• Single script load: Unlike other platforms that require multiple files, Kameleoon loads a single consolidated script, which reduces the number of HTTP requests.

-) at the time of the initial page load, on a case-by-case basis, and defer non-essential experiments for after the first load. -
+• Deferred experiment loading: Kameleeon allows you to select which experiments to include in the application file, engine.js (previously called kameleoon.js) at the time of the initial page load, on a case-by-case basis, and defer non-essential experiments after the first load.

-Real time update: To provide more frequent updates without being hindered by browser caching, our Live Update Experiments feature refreshes any experiment labeled “LIVE-UPDATE” within a minute.
+• Real time update: To provide more frequent updates without being hindered by browser caching, Kameleoon's Live Update Experiments feature refreshes any experiment labeled “LIVE-UPDATE” within a minute.

 Best practices for long-term performance